microbiomedata/metaMS/docs/lcms_lipidomics/index.rst

 The container is available at Docker Hub (microbiomedata/metaMS): https://hub.docker.com/r/microbiomedata/metams

-The database is available by request.
-Please contact NMDC (support@microbiomedata.org) for access.
+The database is available at https://nmdcdemo.emsl.pnnl.gov/lipidomics/parameter_files/202412_lipid_ref.sqlite.

 Requirements for Execution
 --------------------------